sphenlee/waterwheel/docs/internals.md

 ### Heartbeat

-Heartbeats sre sent to RabbitMQ every five seconds with the worker's current status.
+Heartbeats sre sent to the API via HTTP every five seconds with the worker's current status.
+If the API does not respond the worker currently logs a warning and continues; it is not a fatal error.

-> The heartbeat mechanism may eventually switch to HTTP.
-This would also
-> allow the worker to detect if the server is down.